mi3nts/centralHub/Sound&LightningModule.md

 ### Step 1

-Take your 3-D Printed Base and attach the DFRobot Analog Sound Level Meter as shown below uswing M3 Bolts, Washers, and Nuts.
-Make sure your bolts are oriented correctly to ensure your sensor will fit in the Protective Cube.
+Align the DFR Analog Sound Level Meter along the right side of the 3-D Printed Base.
+The large hole of the Base should be on the top left.
+See image for reference.
+Take four M3 bolts and slide an M3 washer onto each.
+Insert them into the four corners of the Meter and through the Base.
+Add an M3 washer and then an M3 nut to the opposite side and tighten.

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_112242.jpg?raw=true" width="262" height="225"/> <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_115304.jpg?raw=true" width="262" height="225"/> <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_115936.jpg?raw=true" width="262" height="225"/>